aimeos/aimeos-docs/src/admin/graphql/basics.md

 !!! note
     You can use e.g. `["product/text"]` or `["text"]` as parameter.
 The difference is that `["product/text"]` will only fetch product texts while `["attribute","text"]` will fetch all products, the related product texts and attributes as well as the attribute texts.
 To reduce the response times, you should prefer `["product/text"]` over `["text"]`.
 This applies to all related domain items which can be included.

-The `lists` key in the request must contain the domain name you want to retrieve (it's always e.g. `text`, not the more limiting `product/text`) and can contain two optional attributes:
+The `lists` key in the request must contain the domain name you want to retrieve (it's always e.g. `text`, not the more limiting `product/text`) and can contain two optional parameters:

-: **listype**
+**listype**
-Type of the relation itself which can be used as a sub-type, e.g. `variant` is a list type for fetching only variant attributes instead of all.
+: Type of the relation itself which can be used as a sub-type, e.g. `variant` is a list type for fetching only variant attributes instead of all.

-: **type**
+**type**
-Type of the domain item if it contains one to distinguish different types like text of type, *name*, *short* or *long*
+: Type of the domain item if it contains one to distinguish different types (like *name*, *short* or *long* text types)

 All keys below the domain will fetch the list item properties which are: